 Today's learner has ample avenues to seek out information.
 As an eLearning designer, you have competition!
-You have to create online courses that will keep your learners engaged from start to finish; else you will lose them, and worse, they might move away to your competitor (Facebook, email, Skype, etc.)
+You have to create online courses that will keep your learners engaged and constantly coming back for more; else you will lose them, and worse, they might move away to your competitor (Instagram, email, internal messaging apps, etc.)

-Here are ten ideas to create captivating online courses that your learners just can’t leave:
+Here are ten ideas to create engaging online courses that your learners just can’t leave:

 Idea #1: Weave a story.
 Use the Story-Arc Model